The Best Travel Backpacks Review

 We also paid close attention to the breathability of the shoulder straps and the air flow behind the back.
-The Mountain Hardwear Splitter 40, while a generally comfortable climbing specific travel backpack, lost some points here because it felt more like a bear hugging our backs than a breathable backpack.
-The Farpoint and the Kelty Redwing 44 have breathable mesh along the back and shoulder straps to help keep you cool, making them great backpacks for extended carries and backpacking trips.
+The Mountain Hardwear Splitter 40, while a comfortable climbing specific travel backpack, lost some points here because it felt more like a bear hugging our backs than a breathable backpack.
+The Farpoint and the Kelty Redwing 44 have breathable mesh along the back and shoulder straps to help keep you cool, making them great options for extended carries and backpacking trips.

 The ideal travel backpack is one that will transition seamlessly with us, make transportation smooth and facilitate a fun travel experience.
 Simple, right?
 In reality, this can be quite complicated.
 Our experiences with our gear hinge on how well we have matched our choice to our use.
 In this category, we tried to lay out the best uses for each pack, and what features best enabled certain types of travel.
 In this way, you can read between the lines of the numerical ratings and award winners to find the pack that will best suit your needs.

-A pack's features determine how versatile the pack will be, and there is a wide range within this small category of mid-size travel backpacks.
+A pack's features determine how versatile the pack will be, and there is a broad range within this small category of mid-size models.
 Perhaps you want a true Pack-of-all-Trades, a category which Osprey virtually dominates with the Osprey Farpoint 55 and its removable day pack.
 Or the Osprey Porter 46 which gobbles up all types of gear, but still manages to be comfortable on hikes, and is easy to get through airport security.
 Or perhaps you're traveling to go rock climbing in Southeast Asia, so you might like the Mountain Hardwear Splitter 40 for its climbing features, even though it's not the most airport savvy pack in this review.

-Maybe you want one pack that can do anything, like The North Face Overhaul 40, which crushed this category, earning a perfect 10 out of 10.
+Maybe you want one product that can do anything, like The North Face Overhaul 40, which crushed this category, earning a perfect 10 out of 10.
 It will go just about anywhere with you--from school or work to the gym, on a long weekend getaway, and on hiking trips.
-For a fully featured and well balanced travel backpack, the Patagonia Headway MLC is an enticing product.
-If business travel is your main gig, you'll want a pack truly streamlined to get you and your electronics and valuable documents through security without a bump or hitch.
+For a fully featured and well-balanced travel backpack, the Patagonia Headway MLC is an enticing product.
+If business travel is your main gig, you'll want a pack streamlined to get you and your electronics and valuable documents through security without a bump or hitch.
 The airport-ready Minaal Carry On 2.0 and the Tortuga Travel Pack will likely fit your needs: everything you need, nothing you don't.

 We assessed how well these bags would work for urban travel, but we also considered how well they would work for other purposes (backpacking, rock climbing, bike commuting, carrying books and office supplies, etc.).
 Some of the packs can fit as a carry-on, some can be personal items, and some only work as checked bags.